Dog Bites and Animal Attacks

 Our experience dealing with Dog Bites and Animal Attacks tells us the victims usually have both physical and psychological injuries.
 We always recommend you report such attacks to the Police to help prevent others from being attacked.

-We will access your claim for free and advise if there is a reasonable chance of successfully pursuing your claim.
+We assess your claim for free and advise if there is a reasonable chance of successfully pursuing your claim.